theburningmonk/production-ready-serverless-codemesh/04_Writing integration tests/README.md

 **Goal:** Write integration tests

-In the demo project, you will find a basic folder structure already
+In the demo project, create the basic folder structure for our tests

 ```
 tests